node-red/node-red-docker/docker-custom/README.md

 ## 5. **Advanced Configuration**

 The relevant `Dockerfile` can be modified as required.
+Examples of how to extend `Dockerfiles` to add prerequisite libraries can be found [here](https://nodered.org/docs/getting-started/docker-custom).